Eden Shamir: Loan to Maccabi Tel Aviv

 On 11 August 2021, Shamir was loaned to Maccabi Tel Aviv.
 At the end of the 2021–22 Israeli Premier League season, Shamir returned to parent club Standard Liège, after scoring eight times in 23 games in all competitions, sitting on the bench more than he expected.

 After returning from loan, Shamir played in the second half of a pre-season friendly against Go Ahead Eagles, scoring and assisting, helping the team win 5–1.

 Return to Hapoel Be'er Sheva

 After opening the season with Standard Liège, in September 2022 Shamir returned to Israel, signing a three-year contract with Hapoel Be'er Sheva.

 International career

 He has been a youth international since 2011.
 In 2015, he was selected for the first time with Israel under-21s.

 He was first called-up for the senior Israel national team in October 2021, during their 2022 FIFA World Cup qualifiers - UEFA.

 Shamir made his debut for the senior squad on 8 June 2024 in a friendly against Hungary at the Nagyerdei Stadion.
 He started the game, but was substituted after 30 minutes as Israel fell behind 0–3.
 The game ended with that score.

 Personal life

 On 27 June 2025 Shamir got engaged to judoka Gefen Primo.
+The couple got married on 15 January 2026.